ramsaylanier/WordExpress/README.md

 3) Work on developing more complex queries.
 The WordExpressDatabase object is currently expandable, meaning after importing the default from `wordexpress-schema` you can add Sequel models and queries to it before passing it into WordExpressGraphQLSchema.
 However, WordExpressGraphQLSchema is **not** expandable.
 This should be a thing.

-4) Figuring out how to get WordPress shortcodes to work.
+4) ~~Figuring out how to get WordPress shortcodes to work.
 I'd only expect that built in WordPress shortcodes would work (i.e `[caption]`, but they don't currently.
-It would require parsing the post_content field and then recognizing short codes and then probably building a unique React component for each shortcode.
+It would require parsing the post_content field and then recognizing short codes and then probably building a unique React component for each shortcode.~~ Currently only a few shortcodes work.
+I've got Caption working, as well as the ability to embed Github Gists.